Personal tools

-Positioning, Tree File
+Tree File and Positioning

-Fig. 21: Cut through model with joints
+Cut through model with joints

 Two coordinate systems are modeled at the H-point.
 These coordinate systems are connected to each other by a spherical joint.
 One coordinate system is connected to global directions which means only translations are possible, rotations are disabled.
 The other one is connected to the dummy and hence the pelvis angle of the ES-2 during the positioning simulation can be measured quite easily .
 These coordinate systems are also used to determine the initial pelvis angle with OASYS-Primer.